11 Factors to Consider When Designing a Healthcare Website

 1. Billing and payments

 Most likely, your client will want to accept payments through their website, and that’s typical.
-Expect to be asked to build out a payment system that will accept all major credit cards and possibly even PayPal, Apple Pay, or other online payment methods.
+Expect to be asked to build out a payment system that will accept all major credit cards and possibly even PayPal, Apple Pay, or other online payment methods, which can actually help you get more money for your web projects.

 1. Does your client want patients to communicate with doctors?